 Horse Health Care

 As with human beings, this is one area you should absolutely not skimp on.
 Skipping checkups for on your horse on a regular basis (or even missing something as basic as deworming on a set schedule) can be highly problematic later on down the road in regards to your horse’s overall health.

 It must be noted that vet bills for unexpected visits—for reasons such as colic, extreme fatigue, etc.—can be in the several hundreds of pounds.
 If you don’t have a separate emergency fund to cover such instances, then either compare pet insurance (there are several companies that offer coverage specifically for horses, but generally this is for show horses) or consider leasing a horse instead of acquiring one of your own.
 To keep your horses healthy, you may consider giving them vitamins and herbal supplements for horses.

 Tack and Equipment

 This category is the easiest to keep frugal, in comparison to the others listed above.
 Buying used tack, either from barn-mates or online, is a smart move.
-Also, resist the urge to buy that flashy new saddlepad or brand name saddle that you want but don’t need, when a used or generic item would do fine.
+Also, when planning to go on an Advanced Equestrian Trail Ride, resist the urge to buy that flashy new saddlepad or brand name saddle that you want but don’t need, when a used or generic item would do fine.

 Horses aren’t cheap, but if this is your dream and you have the necessary money to get started, it can be an incredibly rewarding experience and you can still find ways to be frugal in the duration of your ownership.